-Following the acquisition of Tangent Rail Corporation ("Tangent") on April 1, 2010, the Company operates nineteen wood treating plants, two coal tar distilleries, three facilities providing railway tie pickup and disposal services, two distribution centres, two pole peeling facilities and has a 50% interest in a third pole peeling operation.
-These twenty-nine facilities are located in six Canadian provinces and fourteen American states.
-The Company's workforce currently numbers approximately 1,000 employees.
+The Company operates nineteen wood treating plants, a coal tar distillery, three facilities providing railway tie pickup and disposal services, two distribution centres, two pole peeling facilities and has a 50% interest in a third pole peeling operation.
+These twenty-eight facilities are located in six Canadian provinces and fourteen American states.
+The Company's workforce currently numbers approximately 950 employees.

 Stella-Jones enjoys a number of key attributes which should further enhance the Company's strategic positioning and competitive advantage in the wood treating industry.
 Among these are the ability to service clients from multiple plants, a solid financial position that allows the Company to stockpile and air-season green wood for major long-term contracts, a long-standing stable source of wood supply, and a registration to produce and sell the wood preservative, creosote.
-Stella-Jones also operates dedicated production facilities which result in higher productivity and better efficiency, helping to preserve a competitive manufacturing cost structure.